Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 3. Length of Optimization

 \subsection{Results}

-We found that the difference between the chosen iteration steps was significant upon performing a chi-squared test (p-value=0.01).
-We include the observed frequencies for the preferred iteration steps in Figure \ref{fig:iterationsfigurestats}, where we can see that 200, 100, and 500 iterations being chosen as the most preferred.

-Aggregating over the preferred frequencies, we saw that the median amount of preferred iterations was 400.
-We report a Cohen's kappa score of 0.33, which represents fair agreement, which we think is valid considering the highly subjective nature of picking a preferred iteration step (but more conducive to agreement than picking intuitive favorites as per the Seed experiment).
+We found that the differences between the chosen iteration steps were significant upon performing a chi-squared test (p-value=0.01).
+We include the observed frequencies for the preferred iteration steps in \autoref{fig:iterationsfigurestats}, where we can see that 200, 100, and 500 iterations being chosen as the most preferred.
+We report a Cohen's kappa score of 0.33, which represents fair agreement, which we think is valid considering the highly subjective nature of picking a preferred iteration step (but more conducive to agreement than picking intuitive favorites in Experiment 2, which evaluated seeds).

-This demonstrates that a higher number of iterations did not correlate with a more desirable generation, as what might have been expected considering that more iterations optimize the multimodal loss function bringing the image and text representation closer towards one another.
-This is a nonintuitive result meaning that the current multimodal methods are not necessarily optimizing for generations that we prefer.
-Possible explanations could include the fact that lower iterations tended to be have a softer quality compared to higher iterations, where the differences and contrast seemed to be more exaggerated in highter iterations.
+This demonstrates that a higher number of iterations did not necessarily correlate with a more desirable generation, as one might have been expected considering that more iterations optimize the image and text representations towards one another.
+This is a non-intuitive result meaning that the current multimodal methods are not necessarily optimizing for generations that we \textit{prefer}.
+Possible explanations could include the fact that lower iterations tended to have a softer quality compared to higher iterations, where the differences and contrast seemed to be more exaggerated in higher iterations.

-We conclude from this experiment \textbf{it is valid to choose lower iterations (i.e. 400 iterations) for the purposes of fast iteration}.
+We conclude from this experiment \textbf{when generating with fast iteration in mind, using shorter lengths of optimization between 100 and 500 iteration is sufficient}.
+However, as can be seen in \autoref{fig:iterations}, at the lower end of this range (ie. 100 iterations), the subject is not guaranteed to have manifested in the generation yet.
+One reason people preferred 100 or 200 iteration generations is because in certain styles such as abstract ones, the subject does not need to manifest as saliently.
+Therefore, we suggest 300 iterations as a good default, which is also what we use throughout the rest of the experiments.